Call Us : 08000430760

 General Practitioners’ records may be of limited value since legibility can be difficult.
 In addition, photocopied records may have pages, which cannot be definitely identified as belonging to the claimant.
 If it is likely that the General Practitioner has significant information relating to the medico-legal case it is preferable that a factual summary is sought directly from them.

-My standard practice is to return all copies of medical records to the solicitor with the completed medical report.
+My standard practice is a paperless service.
+If hard copies get sent to me, I will endeavour to return all copies of medical records to the solicitor with the completed medical report.
+The postage charge will be added to the invoice.
 This ensures that the solicitor holds all relevant documents.

 Joint Statements: Following the preparation of a medical report I am willing to participate in the production of a Joint Statement after discussion with other expert witnesses.
 An indication of my fee for this work is given in my Fees Schedule but ultimately depends upon the time and work involved.
 I reserve the right to discuss and agree on this fee with the other expert(s) involved.
 In order that a satisfactory Joint Statement can be produced I would advise that we are given specific questions to answer and a reasonable timescale.